What Is Impostor Syndrome?

 9. Lead by example

-Openly sharing your own experiences with imposter syndrome can have a deep impact on your company’s culture.
+Openly sharing your own experiences with impostor syndrome can have a deep impact on your company’s culture.
 By acknowledging your own vulnerabilities and challenges, you create a space where employees feel safe to do the same.
 This vulnerability fosters a sense of trust and openness, encouraging open communication and collaboration.
-When employees see their leaders embrace their imperfections and celebrate their successes, it normalizes the experience of imposter syndrome and encourages them to do the same.
-This shared vulnerability can lead to a collective effort to overcome imposter syndrome and create a work environment that’s more supportive for everyone.
+When employees see their leaders embrace their imperfections and celebrate their successes, it normalizes the experience of impostor syndrome and encourages them to do the same.
+This shared vulnerability can lead to a collective effort to overcome impostor syndrome and create a work environment that’s more supportive for everyone.

 10. Offer information about mental health benefits